 NOTE: Assessment Appeals Fees are non-refundable.

-Step 8: Decision by the Assessment Appeals Board
+Appeal Decision: Decision by the Assessment Appeals Board

 The Assessment Appeals Board will advise you of their decision at the conclusion of the hearing or take the matter under submission.
 You will be notified of their decision by mail at a later date.
 The decision of the Assessment Appeals Board is final.
 A challenge of the Board's decision must be filed in Superior Court within six (6) months of the decision.
 Contact the State Board of Equalization for more information.